Overview

 The Loader

-When you execute the binary, the loader (statically linked in C, no dependencies) does the following:
+When you execute the binary, the loader (~2800 lines of statically linked C, no dependencies) runs the following sequence:

 - Reads

 All rootless.
+No daemon, no suid helper.
 The only dependency on the target system is tar.

 Security